home-assistant/data.home-assistant/docs/data_states.md

 | last_updated      | Column(DateTime(timezone=True), default=datetime.utcnow, index=True) |
 | old_state_id      | Column(Integer, index=True)                                          |

-The `created` is no longer stored in the `states` table to avoid duplicating data in the database as it was always the same as the matching `state_change` event's `timed_fired`.
+The `created` field is no longer stored in the `states` table to avoid duplicating data in the database as it was always the same as the matching `state_change` event's `timed_fired`.

 ### Indices